anamolinari/link-page/README.md

 ## Project description

 <p align="justify">
-During my journey in Rocketseat's Introduction to Technology course, I was able to apply my knowledge in developing a significant project: a page for storing links.
+During my journey in Rocketseat's Introduction to Technology course, I was able to apply my knowledge to develop a significant project: a page for storing links.

-This page not only offers a responsive interface, adapting to different devices, but also provides a personalized visual experience with the option to switch between dark and light modes.
+This page not only offers a responsive interface that adapts to different devices but also provides a personalized visual experience with the option to switch between dark and light modes.
 Furthermore, to enhance usability, the links are configured to open in a new browser tab.

 Another interesting feature of the project is the dynamic change of the avatar and background, which accompany the selected theme, adding a touch of personalization and fluidity to the user experience.